Skip to navigation Skip to content

 • add a case note

-Note: the consumer details check performed by using the Medicare card hyperlink shows the information held on the Medicare consumer database.
-If the claim was registered prior to the date of death the information will not have updated.
+Note: the Medicare card hyperlink shows the information held on the Medicare consumer database (CDMS).
+If the claim was registered prior to the date of death the information will not update automatically.
 Service Officers will need to add the detail during an update.
 See Claim management - Medicare Compensation Recovery

 4